ENPTES

 Budget

-Stay in hostels or basic guesthouses, eat at local street stalls and markets, and use songthaews or bicycles for transportation.
+Stay in guesthouses, eat at local street stalls and markets, use songthaews for transport, and visit free temples to maximize your experience.

 Mid-range